IHE/ITI.MHD/input/pagecontent/2_actors_and_transactions.md

 </table>

-The options in this guide are describe in more detail the sections below.
+The options in this guide are described in more detail in the sections below.

 #### Comprehensive Metadata Option